-£'m Pressures Delayed transfers of Care (DTOCs) - Funding to address DTOC's will be confirmed after further work to review the outcomes following the recent workshop held with colleagues from CCG.
-However, it is anticipated that some investment will be required and therefore an initial estimate has been included.
-0.25 Supported Living - Sleep-in nights.
-Additional investment will be needed to address the national issue, caused by the minimum wage legislation, around sleep-in nights in Supported Living.
-There are currently over 26,000 sleep in nights provided.
-1.50 Money management SAPAT - Invest in capacity to effectively 0.15 handle the workload. • Residential fee inflation - As part of the negotiations for the 0.50 2017/18 fee a cost validation exercise took place that supported a significant increase in the rates paid to providers.
-The figure includes £0.3m for the CCG for 2017/18 only to enable the work on the Care Home Strategy to be completed. • ICES - Additional investment is needed to cover, keeping more 0.50 people at home, enabling carer support through the provision of 0.00 hoists, the CAP beds initiative and supporting more end of life at home.
-ICES supported over 9,000 clients last year with both Health and Social Care needs. • Residential Short Stay - The demand for this service has 0.60 • increased as more individuals are supported to live at home, 0.00 reducing the numbers in residential care and hospital.
+£'m Pressures Delayed transfers of Care (DTOCs) - Funding to add DTOC's will be confirmed after further work to review outcomes following the recent workshop held with colleage from CCG.
+However, it is anticipated that some investment be required and therefore an initial estimate has been include the gues t will Supported Living - Sleep-in nights.
+Additional investment wineeded to address the national issue, caused by the mining wage legislation, around sleep-in nights in Supported Living There are currently over 26,000 sleep in nights provided. mum Money management SAPAT - Invest in capacity to effect handle the workload. ively 0.15 Residential fee inflation - As part of the negotiations for the 2017/18 fee a cost validation exercise took place that support significant increase in the rates paid to providers.
+The figure includes £0.3m for the CCG for 2017/18 only to enable the wo on the Care Home Strategy to be completed.
+ICES - Additional investment is needed to cover, keeping more re 0.50 people at home, enabling carer support through the provision of hoists, the CAP beds initiative and supporting more end of life at home.
+ICES supported over 9,000 clients last year with both Health and Social Care needs. • Residential Short Stay - The demand for this service has increased as more individuals are supported to live at home, reducing the numbers in residential care and hospital.
 In 2016/17 614 service users accessed this type of provision.
-There is a specific pressure too regarding a small number of high cost Learning Disability service users who have to remain in short stay for extended periods of time because of lack of suitable - alternative provision.
-0.30 • Supported Living - This is additional funding for increased use of 0.30 assistive technology in Supported Living using a service such as Just Checking.
+There is a specific pressure too regarding a small number of high cost Learning Disability service users who have to remain in short stay for extended periods of time because of lack of suitable alternative provision.
+0.60 • Supported Living - This is additional funding for increased use of assistive technology in Supported Living using a service such as Just Checking.
 This would be across all of the provision in Doncaster.
-0.26 • Growing futures - project targeted towards Domestic Violence.
+0.30 • Growing futures - project targeted towards Domestic Violence.
 0.26 • Pause - specific project targeted at vulnerable adults.
-0.12 ne-off Transformation costs 4.00 • Transformation costs - provides funding for the additional staffing 1.38 required to deliver the transformation including carrying out reviews.
-This releases other Council funding which was initially identified to meet these costs i.e. Service Transformation Fund. • DoLS/Safeguarding Adults Hub - additional posts to effectively 0.09 manage the assessments and increased demand on the service.
-Up dates to 2017/18 Savings • Working Age Adults - Reduce the saving proposal to support 0.40 Adults with Learning Disability (187 Working Age Adults), while the alternative supported living options are developed. • Residential fee - reducing the proposed residential saving to 0.60 ensure there is sufficient budget for the 832 Older People which L DMBC pays some or all of their costs. • Homecare - reducing the proposed saving to ensure there is 0.40 sufficient budget to meet expected demand and support more people to live at home reducing pressure on residential care, and increasing availability of care for people leaving hospital.
-There are currently 1,441 service users being supported in this provision. - tal 7.05
+0.12 One-off Transformation costs • Transformation costs - provides funding for the additional staffing required to deliver the transformation including carrying out reviews.
+This releases other Council funding which was initially identified to meet these costs i.e. Service Transformation Fund.
+1.38 • DoLS/Safeguarding Adults Hub - additional posts to effectively manage the assessments and increased demand on the service.
+0.09 Updates to 2017/18 Savings • Working Age Adults - Reduce the saving proposal to support Adults with Learning Disability (187 Working Age Adults), while the alternative supported living options are developed.
+0.40 • Residential fee - reducing the proposed residential saving to ensure there is sufficient budget for the 832 Older People which DMBC pays some or all of their costs.
+0.60 • Homecare - reducing the proposed saving to ensure there is sufficient budget to meet expected demand and support more people to live at home reducing pressure on residential care, and increasing availability of care for people leaving hospital.
+There are currently 1,441 service users being supported in this provision.
+0.40 To tal 7.05